flattiverse/connector-csharp/IMPLEMENTERS.md

   * `EnergyCellSubsystemEvent`
   * `HullSubsystemEvent`
   * `ShieldSubsystemEvent`
+  * `ArmorSubsystemEvent`
+  * `RepairSubsystemEvent`
+  * `CargoSubsystemEvent`
+  * `ResourceMinerSubsystemEvent`
   * `DynamicScannerSubsystemEvent`
   * `ClassicShipEngineSubsystemEvent`
   * `DynamicShotLauncherSubsystemEvent`
   * `DynamicShotMagazineSubsystemEvent`
   * `DynamicShotFabricatorSubsystemEvent`
+  * `DynamicInterceptorLauncherSubsystemEvent`
+  * `DynamicInterceptorMagazineSubsystemEvent`
+  * `DynamicInterceptorFabricatorSubsystemEvent`
+  * `RailgunSubsystemEvent`
+* `EnvironmentDamageEvent`
+* `PowerUpCollectedEvent`
-* Those connector-local events currently use `EventKind` values `0x80..0x88`, but no additional wire commands were introduced.
+* Those connector-local events currently use `EventKind` values `0x80..0x92`.
+These enum values are connector-local API identifiers, not an additional wire packet range. `PowerUpCollectedEvent` is backed by the dedicated owner-only wire packet `0x8E`; the subsystem events remain connector-local projections of `0x82`.
+* Power-up respawn does not have a dedicated wire event.
+After pickup or explosion the server uses the normal `0x3F` visible-unit delete and later reintroduces the same unit name through `0x30` plus `0x32` once the respawn conditions are met.

 ### `0x30` Visible Unit Create

 For `PlayerKind.Player`, the unit visibility packets `0x30` / `0x31` / `0x32` / `0x3F` are driven by the server-side scan analysis of the player's active ships.
 Spectators and admins still receive the global unit feed, but the reference server now uses the same reduced/full packet split there as well and follows every newly visible unit with `0x32`.

-The visible-unit stream is for other units only.
+The visible-unit stream is for world-visible runtime objects only.
 The owner never receives the player's own controllables back through visibility packets, even if those controllables still participate in masking and other geometry during scan analysis.

 Current runtime rule: